Squarespace expands its website-building platform with email marketing

 “We already have a lot of information about who’s been buying things from your site, we know if you have a blog … we can build all those touchpoints substantially better,” Casalena said.
 “It can be both simpler to use, easier to use and, you know, more on-point.”

-It also seems that Squarespace has used what it learned on the website side to a straightforward email builder that nonetheless results in a slick, professional-looking message — which is what Gibralter ended up with after a few minutes of demoing the product for me.
+It also seems that Squarespace has used what it learned on the website side to create a straightforward email builder that nonetheless results in a slick, professional-looking message — which is what Gibralter ended up with after a few minutes of demoing the product for me.

 The email builder includes customizable templates to start from, the ability to import content from your website or blog, and responsive layouts so that the emails will look good on desktop or mobile (not to mention a responsive design that allows you to compose or edit messages from your phone).
 It’s all managed from a central dashboard where you can see all your past campaigns, check their performance and reuse old layouts.